atiqueahmedziad/intro-git-workshop/lessons/understand-necessity-git.md

 ## How Git & Github helped me to solve above problems in my project

-For this I am going to demostrate one of my project, i.e. [Easy Project Management Tool][epmt] I worked on this project for two semester (Java and Database).
+For this I am going to demostrate one of my project, i.e. [Easy Project Management Tool][epmt], on which I have worked for two semesters (Java and Database).

 [epmt]: https://github.com/atiqueahmedziad/Easy-Project-Management-Tool